SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/docker/README.md

 ### `docker/docker-compose.yml`

+Since the container is on a private repo, you'll need to be able to use the command `docker login` and to also create a personal access token to pull the image from `ghcr.io`, see here: [creating a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [working with the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 Navigate to `aeon_mecha/aeon/dj_pipeline/docker` after cloning the repo contents.

 The file `docker-compose.yml` requires that you create a `.env` file to setup the data paths and parts of the DataJoint configuration.